Dolores O'Riordan: 2003–2009: Solo career and other projects

 O'Riordan performed on many televised live performances in 2007 in support of that record, and travelled to over 22 countries in Europe, North America and South America on the 2007 O'Riordan world tour.
 On 21 March 2007, she performed on TV show Taratata in Paris, France.
 On 20 April 2007, O'Riordan made an appearance live on The Late Late Show on RTÉ in Dublin.
 On 16 May 2007, she appeared on Carson Daly's late-night show, Last Call with Carson Daly, in Burbank, California, in an episode that aired on 18 May 2007.
 She also appeared on 17 May 2007, on NBC's The Tonight Show with Jay Leno in Burbank, California, in an episode that aired on 19 May 2007.
 On 25 May 2007, O'Riordan performed during a live broadcast of Channel 7's Sunrise in Sydney, Australia.
 In May 2007 she played six songs acoustically at True Music with Katie Daryl on Hdnet in Los Angeles, California, in an episode that aired on 2 September 2007.
 The same month she performed on the Heaven and Earth Show aired on BBC One.
 On 29 June 2007, O'Riordan took to the stage of Festivalbar in Catania, Italy.
 On 2 August 2007, Sanctuary Records UK division ceased their activity and was acquired by UMG at about $88 million.
 O'Riordan commented, "they started off as a management company for Iron Maiden, maybe 25 years ago.
 But they've been around forever and now they've become a record company, and I thought, that looks grand and solid—they're indie and they'll be good.
 Jesus, six months into Are you Listening? they got bought out by Universal in the States...".
 On 19 November 2007, she cancelled the remainder of her European Tour (Lille, Paris, Luxembourg, Warsaw and Prague) due to illness.
 In December 2007, she performed in a few small American clubs, including Des Moines, Nashville, and Charlottesville, Virginia.

 In 2008, O'Riordan won an EBBA Award.
-Every year the European Border Breakers Awards recognise the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.
+Every year the European Border Breakers Awards recognize the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.